 Capacity Terminology

-This Statement contains terminology relating to Exit Capacity which is used in the Licence for the purposes of distinguishing between National Grid’s capacity obligations and revenue treatments.
+This Statement contains terminology relating to Exit Capacity which is used in the Licence for the purposes of distinguishing between National Gas Transmission’s capacity obligations and revenue treatments.
 It should be noted that although this terminology exists, it does not change the capacity products that Users procure through established UNC processes e.g. NTS Exit (Flat) Capacity and NTS Exit (Flexibility) Capacity.

 The terminology and relationships relating to Firm Exit Capacity are provided below to assist the reader in interpreting this Statement.